selwynpolit/d9book/book/dates.md

 and

-this Stack exchange question at <https://drupal.stackexchange.com/questions/198324/how-to-do-a-date-range-entityquery-with-a-date-only-field-in-drupal-8>
+this Stack Exchange question at <https://drupal.stackexchange.com/questions/198324/how-to-do-a-date-range-entityquery-with-a-date-only-field-in-drupal-8>

 ## Smart Date

 This module provides the date field that fills in all the gaps in functionality that Drupal core dates lack.
 Maybe someday it will make it into Drupal core.

-This module attempts to provide a more user-friendly date field, by upgrading the functionality of core in several ways:
+This module attempts to provide a more user-friendly date field by upgrading the functionality of core in several ways:

 Easy Admin UI: Includes the concept of duration, so that a field can have a configurable default duration (e.g. 1 hour) and the end time will be auto-populated based on the start.
 The overall goal is to provide a smart interface for time range/event data entry, more inline with calendar applications which editors will be familiar with.

-All Day Events Most calendar applications provide a one-click option to make a an event, appointment, or other time-related content span a full day.
+All Day Events Most calendar applications provide a one-click option to make an event, appointment, or other time-related content span a full day.
 This module brings that same capability to Drupal.

 Zero Duration Events Show only a single time for events that don't need a duration.

-Formatting: More sophisticated output formatting, for example to show the times as a range but with a single output of the date.
-In the settings a site builder can control how date the ranges will be output, at a very granular level.
+Formatting: More sophisticated output formatting, for example, to show the times as a range but with a single output of the date.
+In the settings, a site builder can control how date the ranges will be output, at a very granular level.

 Performance: Dates are stored as timestamps to improve performance, especially when filtering or sorting.
 Concerns with the performance of core's date range have been documented in [#3048072: Date Range field creates very slow queries in Views](https://www.drupal.org/project/drupal/issues/3048072).

-Overall, the approach in this module is to leverage core's existing Datetime functionality, using the timestamp storage capability also in core, with some custom Javascript to add intelligence to the admin interface, and a suite of options to ensure dates can be formatted to suit any site's needs.
+Overall, the approach in this module is to leverage core's existing Datetime functionality, using the timestamp storage capability also in core, with some custom JavaScript to add intelligence to the admin interface, and a suite of options to ensure dates can be formatted to suit any site's needs.

 Display configuration is managed through translatable Smart Date Formats, so your detailed display setup is easily portable between fields, views, and so on.
 (From <https://www.drupal.org/project/smart_date>)